liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

     theme.shortcut.icon=favicon.ico

 Set this property to set the default virtual path for all hot deployed themes.
-See liferay-look-and-feel_5_1_0.dtd and the virtual-path element for more information.
+See `liferay-look-and-feel_5_1_0.dtd` and the virtual-path element for more information.

     theme.virtual.path=

 Set this with an absolute path to specify where imported theme files from a LAR will be stored.
-This path will override the file-storage path specified in liferay-theme-loader.xml.
+This path will override the file-storage path specified in `liferay-theme-loader.xml`.

     theme.loader.storage.path=

 Themes can be imported via LAR files.
-Set this to true if imported themes should use a new theme id on every import.
+Set this to `true` if imported themes should use a new theme id on every import.
 This will ensure that a copy of the old theme is preserved in the theme loader storage path.
 However, this also means that a lot of themes that are no longer used remain in the file system.
-It is recommended that you set this to false.
+It is recommended that you set this to `false`.

     theme.loader.new.theme.id.on.import=false

-Set this to true to decorate portlets by default.
+Set this to `true` to decorate portlets by default.

     theme.portlet.decorate.default=true

-Set this to true to expose sharing icons for portlets by default.
+Set this to `true` to expose sharing icons for portlets by default.

     theme.portlet.sharing.default=false